alexandre-lelain/js-extra/README.md

 var count = require('js-extra').count
 ```

-You can find all the implemented & available functions of the lib [here](https://js-extra.netlify.com/)
+You can find all the implemented & available functions of the lib [here](https://js-extra.netlify.com/#/api)

 ## API

-The API is available here: js-extra.netlify.com
+The API is available here: [js-extra API](https://js-extra.netlify.com/#/api)

 ## Contributing